-An Inquiry on International Arbitral Authority: Common Principles of Enforcement Jurisdiction
+An Inquiry on International Arbitral Authority: Common Principles of Enforcement Jurisdiction in National Courts

 The jurisdiction of international arbitral tribunals is based on the consent of parties to the arbitration agreement, but the decision-making authority of those tribunals may affect parties beyond the discrete dispute.
 The lawful scope of that authority is unclear as a matter of international law, raising issues of legitimacy and the capacity of states to enforce the jurisdiction of these international bodies.